ctb/titus-blog/src/the-assembly-exercise.rst

 and how they can verify that the sequences they get at the end are correct.

+I don't provide scissors and glue, although it'd be interesting to see what would happen if I did -- sticky graduate students? :)

 **Duration**

 I recommend about 45+ minutes of work in the groups, plus 5 minutes intro